aydinschwa/Regex-Engine/README.md

 To create the Graphviz animations, you'll need to install it as a Python library (pip install graphviz) and [directly onto your computer](https://www.graphviz.org/download/).

+Instructions on how to run the scripts are found in their main functions.

 # References
 I modeled the RE engine after the one presented in Sedgewick and Wayne's [online course](https://www.coursera.org/learn/algorithms-part2) and [textbook](https://algs4.cs.princeton.edu/home/).
 In fact, the example regex and text in the gif above are taken directly from the excellent NFA Simulation lecture.